wordslab-org/wordslab-notebooks/README.md

 To start, just stick with the model that was installed by default.

-Language model installed by default in wordslab 2026-01 : [Google Deepmind Gemma 3](https://deepmind.google/models/gemma/gemma-3/)
+Language model installed by default for chat in wordslab 2026-01 : [Google Deepmind Gemma 3](https://deepmind.google/models/gemma/gemma-3/)
 - 24 GB or biggerGPU : gemma3:27b (27 billion parameters)
 - 16 GB GPU: gemma3:12b (12 billion parameters)
 - 8GB or smaller GPU: gemma3:4b (4 billion parameters)
 - CPU only: gemma3:1b (1 billion parameters)

-Gemma 3 is a multilingual a multimodal generalist model: it means that it can process text AND images as input in your native language.
+Gemma 3 is a multilingual and multimodal generalist model: it means that it can process text AND images as input in your native language.

 Type "hello" in the chat, wait a few seconds for the model to load in memory, and verify that you get an answer.